pygos/init/docs/defconfig.md

-   The system has reached a sane state, i.e. the hostname is set, the system clock has a sane value, modules and kernel parameters are loaded, some very basic, fundamental services are running (e.g. syslog).
+   The system has reached a sane state, i.e. the hostname is set, the system clock has a sane value, modules and kernel parameters are loaded, some very basic, fundamental services are running.
    Everything that is part of that setup process goes between `vfs` and `sysinit`, everything that requires a sane setup goes *after* `sysinit`.